4–6 Tbsp Thai coffee powder (see note 1)

 2. Choose which colour you want to end up on top and start with that one.
 Pour a desired

-thickness of agar agar mixture into the mould (I used 1 cup per layer), then let it set just
+thickness of vegan gelatin mixture into the mould (I used 1 cup per layer), then let it set just

 enough that you can press on it, but it should still be a bit soft and elastic underneath.